 The main types of vices for home workshops vice are usually metal or timber faced.
 A standard bench vice is made from cast steel and will have metal jaws.
 Many of these types of vices have a metal pad that can be used as a small anvil.

 The other option is by using a timber-faced vice.
 These are generally designed specifically for woodworking.
 Most well-equiped workshops will have both of these vices.

 #19 Bevell square

 These are adjustable miter squares designed for marking set angles.
 One of the more handy tools for woodworkers.

 Your toolbox is totally incomplete without safety equipment.
 At a minimum, you must have, earmuffs for ear protection, safety glasses, and dust masks for fumes and dust to get started.
 Do not scrimp on these essential items and buy the best quality.
 Look after your hands with leather gloves and latex gloves for use with cleaning equipment, painting supplies, etc. Knee pads are great when working on the ground, floors, and decks.
 For a handyman business with a small workshop, a shop vac is an ideal

 Additional Tools List For Small Handyman Business

-While the above list will cover the majority of projects any handyman is likely to encounter there are many other tools that are specific to any handyman business.
+While the above list will cover the majority of projects any handyman is likely to encounter there are many other tools that are specific to any handyman’s business.

-Small handyman tools that will be useful include, a staple gun, bevel square, stud finder, chalk line, drywall saw.
+Small handyman tools that will be useful include, a staple gun, spirit level, stud finder, chalk line, and drywall saw.